 All food will be served to guests in disposable containers.
 Disposable utensils will be used.

 All self-service items, including the salad bar will be eliminated.
 Salads will be freshly prepared and packaged in a to-go container.
 All self-service dessert stations will no longer exist and will be converted into prepackaged, in-house baked items that will be individually wrapped.
 All beverage locations will be adjusted to be attendant-poured beverages.

 All employees will be required to follow Bon Appetit’s health screening procedures at the beginning of each workday.
 Additionally, employees will wash their hands, and wear personal protection equipment while in dining facilities.
 The staff will sanitize the tables and let you know it has been cleaned by placing a card with a GREEN CHECK.
 If the table is dirty, it will have a RED X.

 All students should download the GET Mobile app onto their Android or Apple phone prior to coming campus.
 Search the app store for GET mobile.
 Once you have downloaded the app onto your phone, select Furman University.
 You will be asked to login with your Furman credentials (Furman net ID and password).
 Create a 4 digit pin.
 Your meal plan and ID should now populate.
 When you enter the dh, open the GET app, and hit scan ID to reveal the bar code on your phone.
 Place it in front of the scanner and you are good to go!
 Use this at all dining locations on campus.

-Fitness center and dance studio access will be limited to students only for the fall semester.
+Fitness center and dance studio access will be limited to students only for the spring semester.
 Students must bring their Furman I.D. because the touch pads have been deactivated.
 Employees and public members will not have access at this time.
 Military Science will utilize the fitness center during the early morning hours.